postmanlabs/labs-docs/v6/pro/integrations/gitlab.md

 ---

-Back up and synchronize your Postman Collections on GitLab, an open source Git repository manager.
+Back up and synchronize your Postman Collections on GitLab, an open source Git repository manager, and to any of your personal or self-hosted domains.
 Your Collections are all tucked in safe and sound with our latest Postman Pro to GitLab Integration.

 Setting up a GitLab integration requires you to get a GitLab Personal Access Token and configure how you would like to back up your collections.